dotse/tls-fed-auth/tls-fed-auth.md

 ## Metadata Authenticity

-Ensuring the authenticity of metadata is crucial for maintaining the security and trustworthiness of the FedAE framework.
+Ensuring the authenticity of metadata is crucial for maintaining the security and trustworthiness of the MATF framework.
 The specific mechanisms for ensuring metadata authenticity are beyond the scope of this document and must be defined by the federation or regulatory bodies.

 # Metadata Repository

-The FedAE metadata repository acts as a central vault, securely storing all information about all participating federation members and their respective entities.
+The MATF metadata repository acts as a central vault, securely storing all information about all participating federation members and their respective entities.
 This information, known as federation metadata, is presented as a JWS [@!RFC7515]to ensure its authenticity and integrity.

 The metadata repository is subject to stringent security measures to safeguard the integrity of the stored information.
 This MAY involve: